-14. That which the State Secretary argued as the second ground for appeal is insufficient to cause the annulment of the disputed ruling.
+14. The items submitted by the asylum seeker in his second to fifth ground for appeal are insufficient to cause the annulment of the disputed ruling.
 As the arguments have not raised any questions that require answers in the interests of unity of law, development of law or legal protection in a general sense, that judgment shall suffice in view of Article 91(2) of the Vw 2000.